LaWebcapsule/directus9/docs/app/import-export.md

 :::tip Exporting to File Library

-When downloading 2,500 or more Items, you will be required to download into the Directus Project's File Library.
+When downloading 2,500 or more Items, you will be required to download into the Directus9 Project's File Library.
 After exporting, go to the File Library to download your file locally.

 :::